-Colors have always been a big part of defining objects and the world around us from ancient years assigning meanings to particular hues and religious beliefs to more advances later on and understanding the science of color that flourished during the Renaissance period starting in the 14th century.
-The Linear Perspective invented by Brunelleschi advanced the studies of colors during the Renaissance period and showed depth and proportions in paintings to achieve perspective drawing using colors.
-The Aerial Perspective of Leonardo Da Vinci showed how objects appear lighter, grayer and bluer when they recede in the distance which made it possible for the artists to show progression and a more realistic visual appearances of objects and shapes in their art.
-Studying nature, light and how human body and eyes interact with light and color during this period led to these new findings and discoveries about colors that are still used and practiced by many artists and designers around the world.
+A concept called Linear Perspective invented by Brunelleschi advanced the studies of colors during the Renaissance period.
+The new technique showed depth and proportions in paintings to achieve perspective using colors.
+The Aerial Perspective of Leonardo Da Vinci also showed how objects can appear lighter, grayer and bluer when they recede in the distance.
+These new techniques made it possible for artists to show progression and a more realistic visual appearances of objects and shapes in their art.

 To truly understand color, we must understand the interaction of light with color.
 Light becomes visible to us when it hits the surface of an object.
 Visible light is the wavelengths that are visible to human eyes and a form of electromagnetic radiation or waves of energy descried by frequency and length.
 In the spectrum ultraviolet, wavelengths are measured by nm, nanometers, which is one millionth of a millimeter.
 When light (wavelengths) hits a surface, a sequence of colors is seen.
 Shortly before 400 nm is reached, we see violet blue light and then as the wavelengths gradually increase to around 555 nm, colors become brighter and blue and then blue-green and then green-yellow hues appear.
 The hue shifts to orange red as the brightness slowly deceases.
 We can see colors only up to about 700 nm as the vision disappears when wavelengths hit that distance.
 So before 400 nm and after about 700 nm, it’s too dark for the human eyes to see and the wavelengths between 300 to 400 nm fade the pigments and intensity of colors.